Baasic/baasic-demo-iot-raspberrypi-bmw/README.md

 ## Showcase Functionality

+Our team has put together a small show case using RaspberryPI connected to BMW 528iA E39 K-BUS in order to communicate with the car and collect metrics.
-More information about the Starter Kit can be found in the series of blog posts [here](http://www.baasic.com/posts/AngularJS-Blog-Starter-Kit-part-1/).
+More information about the RaspberryPI implementation can be found in the blog post [here](http://mono.software/2016/12/01/hacking-bmw-i-bus-with-raspberry-pi/) and [here](http://mono.software/2017/06/12/hacking-bmw-k-bus-with-raspberry-pi/).
+NodeJS RaspberryPI source code can be found [here](https://github.com/Baasic/baasic-demo-nodejs-raspberrypi-bmw).

 ## Working with the showcase